rishavpaul95/CatGPT/README.md

-CatGPT - Your Feline AI Assistant
+#CatGPT - Your Feline AI Assistant

 CatGPT is a charming Flask-based AI assistant that responds with the whimsical and playful personality of a cat.
 This unique application allows you to have entertaining and delightful conversations with an AI that embodies the essence of a feline companion.

-CatGPT

-Features
+#Features

 Chat with CatGPT: Engage in fun and interactive conversations with CatGPT, an AI that responds with a cat's charm and wit.
 Seamless Integration: The app integrates with OpenAI's CharacterAI API to provide dynamic and engaging responses.